-The American Medical Association (AMA) offers the following definition for alcoholism: “a primary, chronic disease with genetic, psychosocial, and environmental factors influencing its development and manifestations.”
+The American Medical Association (AMA) offers the following defines alcoholism as a chronic disease with environmental, psychosocial and genetic properties which influence its creation.
 The definition as a disease is contentious but generally accepted.
 Alcoholics have changes to the ways their brains are wired.
 This has been demonstrated and there is a clear physical dependence that is very similar to other forms of addiction.

 Any alcoholism definition, as they do vary, will include the following: